mayazhl/PacMen_Factory/README.md

 I would like to edit this project in the future so my PacMen will change sizes whenever hit the edge of the page.
 Another things is to add music.

+## Useage

+Download the files by cloning the repo to your local machine.
+The file sources should be open in the project folder for it to work in your browser.
+This will also work in VS code using the Live Server extension.

 ## License

 MIT License